scionproto/scion/doc/deploy/deployment.rst

    sudo -i

-   cd /tmp

    wget https://github.com/scionproto/scion/releases/download/v0.9.1/scion_v0.9.1_amd64_linux.tar.gz

    mkdir /usr/local/scion

-   cd /usr/local/scion

-   tar xfz /tmp/scion_v0.9.1_amd64_linux.tar.gz
+   tar xfz /tmp/scion_v0.9.1_amd64_linux.tar.gz -C /usr/local/scion

 As each virtual machine represents an AS in your demo environment, we will now refer to the VMs as ASes.